Without lenses, we would not have signals.

 The Signal Engineer magazine (goes way back to the beginning of the 1900's)

 Lenses developed over time.
 Production methods in the beginning were rather crude, and glass did not have the physical characteristics or coloring needed for railroad service when they were first developed.

-The color of a lens is used to produce a specific color.
-While that statement may seem over simplific, it does not tell the whole story.
-The color of a lens will vary according to the light source, for the same displayed color.
+The coloring of a lens is used to produce a specific color.
+While that statement may seem overly simplistic, it does not tell the whole story.
+The color of a lens will vary according to the light source, for the same color displayed.
 Incandescent light bulbs give off more red in their spectrum, kerosene lamps produce more yellow.
 Anyone going into a Home Depot or Lowe's, and goes to the light bulb section will see other terms such as warm white and cool white (terms related to the "temperature" of the light source).
 Looking at a (say) green lens for either of the two mentioned light sources will look different if held up to a sunlight sky.

 As you read more and more about "color" you will notice that not all references use the same wavelengths for specifying the center frequencies and "edges" of various colors.
 This fact is noticeable in the color charts I have below.

 Lenses today are specified by their chromacity, the

 following diagram shows the allowable limits for each color.

 Below in the floobydust section are guidelines on how to read the chart.

 Below are a couple of charts to show you where the visible